-Help in the healthy development of vulnerable children, youth and families by becoming a positive role model.
-Working with people in need can be demanding, but you will experience job satisfaction and the rewards are significant.
+Assist in the healthy development of vulnerable children, youth and families by becoming a positive role model who makes a difference in the lives of children, youth and families.
+Working with people can be demanding, but you will experience job satisfaction and the rewards are significant.
 Opportunities for employment include school programs, group homes, treatment centres and community programs.

-To become a child and youth care counsellor you need to be strong, emotionally and ethically.
-The children, youth and families you will work with may have suffered physical, sexual or emotional abuse, neglect and/or family breakdown.
-Some may also have behavioural or learning difficulties which require your knowledge, skill and support.
+To become a child and youth care counsellor, you need to be ethical and emotionally strong.
+The children, youth and families you will work with may have suffered physical, sexual or emotional abuse, neglect, and/or family breakdown.
+Some may also have behavioural or learning difficulties and mental health concerns which require your knowledge, skill and support.

 You will gain knowledge and practical experience in a variety of areas, including:

 - child and youth development

 - intervention and assessment

 - treatment strategies

 The Bachelor of Child Studies — Child and Youth Care Counsellor major equips students with foundational knowledge by building upon the curriculum and courses previously offered in the Child and Youth Care Counsellor Diploma program.
 The four-year degree gives students the option to add a minor to complement their major with a balance of general education courses and work experience components.
 Your job title could be:

 - child and youth care counsellor — provide counselling and planning activities for children, youth and families in a variety of places including shelters, community centres, group homes, treatment centres and schools.

 - family support worker — help families in need get back on track by supporting them through counselling and supportive interventions.